 Policies and Rules for Undergraduate Students

-The University Faculty Senate, at its meeting on April 30, 1985, adopted a comprehensive definition of General Education.
-This definition was revised in the General Education report adopted by the Senate on December 2, 1997, as follows:
+The University Faculty Senate, at its meeting in April 2015, adopted a comprehensive revision of General Education Learning Objectives and requirements.
+This revision was further detailed in the General Education report adopted by the Senate in March 2016.

+The General Education curriculum will enable students to acquire skills, knowledge, and experiences for living in interconnected contexts, so they can contribute to making life better for others, themselves, and the world.
 General Education encompasses the breadth of knowledge involving the major intellectual and aesthetic skills and achievements of humanity.
-This must include understanding and appreciation of the pluralistic nature of knowledge epitomized by the natural sciences, quantitative skills, social-behavioral sciences, humanities and arts.
+This must include understanding and appreciation of the pluralistic nature of knowledge epitomized by the natural sciences, quantitative skills, social and behavioral sciences, humanities, and arts.
 To achieve and share such an understanding and appreciation, skills in self-expression, quantitative analysis, information literacy, and collaborative interaction are necessary.
-General Education aids students in developing intellectual curiosity, strengthened ability to think, and a deeper sense of aesthetic appreciation.
+General Education aids students in developing intellectual curiosity, a strengthened ability to think, and a deeper sense of aesthetic appreciation.
 General Education, in essence, aims to cultivate a knowledgeable, informed, literate human being.
-In addition, the University Faculty Senate, at its meeting on December 2, 1997, mandated an integration of key competencies and emphasis on active learning (writing, speaking, quantitative skills, information and computer literacy, problem solving and critical thinking, team-work, and intercultural and international competence), as appropriate, in all General Education courses.

 Courses taken to meet General Education program requirements may not be taken under the Satisfactory-Unsatisfactory option.

-The General Education program for Penn State associate degree students consists of 21 credits distributed among communication and quantification skills (6 credits), the Knowledge Domain areas (15 credits), including courses in the natural sciences (3 credits), arts (3 credits), humanities (3 credits), and social and behavioral sciences (3 credits), and an additional 3 credits in any General Education area.
+The General Education program for Penn State associate degree students consists of 21 credits distributed among communication and quantification skills (6 credits), the Knowledge Domain areas (15 credits), including courses in the natural sciences (3 credits), arts (3 credits), humanities (3 credits), and social and behavioral sciences (3 credits), and an additional 3 credits in any General Education area (including Integrative Studies).

 Skills (6 credits)